 When and how can I cancel my subscription?

 A cancellation is possible at any time, if necessary with subsequent calculation of the number of days already used.
-You can easily cancel your subscription via our contact form.
+You can easily cancel your subscription via our contact form (in german).

 What is the Start Card (Startkarte) and how does it work?

 Your subscription always starts on the first of the month.
 The Start Card bridges the time between ordering and the start of your subscription, so that you can travel immediately at the low subscription price.
 You can buy the Start Card at any BVG customer center.
 Just bring your order confirmation (printed or in digital form) with you, which indicates your subscription order number.
 You will receive this confirmation via e-mail after completing the order online.

 The fahrCard is an electronic chip card on which your subscription is stored.
 It serves as a ticket in the event of an inspection.
 And the best thing is: If you lose it, we'll give you a new one.